Mouad-Sidqi/UnityWorkshop/README.md

 The script comes with two functions : Start and Update Functions.

-          Start function is called only once; that's when the game starts.
+          Start function is called only once; that's when the game or scene starts.
-          Update function is called ~60 times every second(depending on the hardware).
+          Update function is called many times every second(depending on how performant the hardware is).

 Click on "Player" gameObject that's present in the Hierarchy(top left menu).
 You can now see the "Components" of Player in Inspector(top right menu).

-Some Components are already present, like Transform, Sprite Renderer, etc...
+Some Components are already present, like : Transform, Sprite Renderer, etc...

           Add the script to Player by draging and droping it into the Inspector.